Carolina Hurricanes Logo

 Carolina Hurricanes Logo History

-The Carolina Hurricanes were established in 1973.
-The Carolina Hurricanes sports club, formed in 1973 as the New England Whalers, has changed five logos in its history.
-Moreover, the first emblem stands apart from the rest because it differs sharply from them.
-As a result of the search for visual identity, the team went through several stages, reaching balance through the harmonious combination of geometric shapes and zigzag lines.
-Moreover, all existing versions form two independent categories, unless, of course, the debut logo is excluded.
+The Carolina Hurricanes sports club, founded in 1973 as the New England Whalers, has changed its logo five times.
+The first emblem stands apart from the rest, as it differs distinctly from them.
+In the search for a visual identity, the team went through several stages, achieving balance through a harmonious combination of geometric shapes and zigzag lines.
+Moreover, if the debut logo is excluded, all existing versions fall into two independent categories.

 What are Carolina Hurricanes?